AidenShanks/spookyGolf/README.md

 # spookyGolf
 ios AR Halloween-themed minigolf game

-The decorations on the course are from: Kay Lousberg - https://kaylousberg.itch.io/halloween-bits
+The decorations on the course were made by Kay Lousberg - https://kaylousberg.itch.io/halloween-bits